The Difference Between Whole-Body and Full-Body Cryotherapy

 This process helps us to maintain considerable inner physiological stability (e.g., body temperature and metabolism) under changing environmental conditions.

 How Do We Perceive Temperature?

-These receptors come in different types, some being warm spots and other being cold spots.
-These are, as you guessed, specific places in our skin that are selectively sensitive to warm or cold stimuli.
+These receptors are, as you guessed, specific places in our skin that are selectively sensitive to warm or cold stimuli.

 The cold spots on our skin fire when temperatures go below the neutral skin temperature (~34 °C [93 °F]).
-The warm spots have increased activity at temperatures warmer than neutral skin temperature.
+Likewise, the warm spots have increased activity at temperatures warmer than neutral skin temperature.

 The sensitivity of these receptors extends across a continuum of thresholds and response maxima.
 The static activity of many cold receptors reaches a peak at temperatures around 20–30 °C (68–86 °F).

 Some receptors have lower thresholds (i.e., less than 30 °C [86 °F]) and maximal activity at colder temperatures (i.e., less than 20 °C [68 °F]).